‘Adaptability is the simple secret of survival.’ – Jessica Hagedorn.

 - Continuous Testing: In ASD, you integrate testing throughout the development process to ensure quality

-- Embrace Change: ASD acknowledges that change is inevitable and encourages teams to adapt to evolving requirements
+- Embrace Change: ASD acknowledges that change is inevitable and encourages teams to adapt to evolving requirements and leverage the agile framework

 This unique approach to developing software helps overcome the common challenges in the conventional methodology.